 In the Middle School homework should become a priority.
 Achieving success in your learning will not happen by chance.
-Research shows that there is a close relationship between those Students who complete work at school, their homework, and achieve greater success in examinations and assessments.
+Research shows that there is a close relationship between those students who complete work at school, their homework, and achieve greater success in examinations and assessments.
 Do not let TV or a job limit your success at school.

-The following serves as a rough guide for each year level:
+The followi year level: ng serves as a rough guide for each

 Year 7 1 hour

 Year 8 1 hour

 Year 9 1 hour 30 minutes

 Year 10 1 hour - 2 hours